MacAppList/CNSplitView/ReadMe.md

 ##Requirements
 `CNSplitView` was written using ARC and should run on 10.7 and above.
-Also you have to add the QuartzCore Framework to your project.
+You have to add the QuartzCore Framework to your project.

 ##Contribution